COMPOSTING WITH WORMS (VERMICOMPOSTING)

 - To harvest the worms and compost at the same time, dump the contents of the bin onto a piece of plastic.
 Allow the worms time to retreat to the middle of the pile away from the light, then scrape off the outer layer of compost.
 Repeat this procedure until all the compost is harvested and mostly worms are left.

-Share some of your worms with others, go fishing and/or return them to the bin filled with fresh, moistened bedding.
+Share some of your worms with others and/or return them to the bin filled with fresh, moistened bedding.
 Add one cup of soil or sand and some food.
 Begin again!